sigstore/cosign/KEYLESS.md

 These can be supplied on the command line with the `--identity-token` flag.
 The `audiences` field must contain `sigstore`.

+`cosign` also has support for detecting some of these automated environments and producing an identity token.
+Currently this supports Google and Github.

 #### On GCP

 From a GCE VM, you can use the VM's service account identity to sign an image: